colestephenson1/The-Good-Bad-and-Last-Airbender/README.md

   - [Contributors](#contributors)

 ## Introduction
   - The goal of the project is to demonstrate the fundementals of Next.js in the format of my personal passion, movies!
+I wanted to bring my newly established skills in Next to an application that users could get active benefit from, even if it's movie reviews from an unqualified movies reviewer.
+That being said, the project utilizes multiple endpoints with server-side rendering, and is much more performant than React applications I have developed int he past.
+Enjoy!

 ## Technologies
   - Next.js